frozen1c3/Music-Player-GO-WearOS/README.md

 How to install:
 - Download the apk from release (its actually only the debug apk and not a proper release)
 - Sideload it to your watch using adb.
 For sideloading from Android i recommend GeminiMan)

-The following content of the readme is unchanged from the original!